-The over 800 kilometers long Rhône is one of the most important wine rivers in the world.
-Like everyone waters Does it have a positive effect on viticulture or creates the conditions for this by forming sometimes very steep valley slopes.
-The river rises on the Furka Pass as a glacier stream in the Swiss Uri Alps, flows through the canton under the name Rotten Wallis and Lake Geneva, crosses the French border, turns south from Lyon and flows south of Arles-sur-Rhône into the Mediterranean Sea.
+The more than 800 kilometers long Rhône is one of the most important wine rivers in the world.
+Like everyone else waters Does it exert a positive effect on viticulture or creates the conditions for this by forming sometimes very steep valley slopes.
+The river rises at the Furka Pass as a glacier stream in the Swiss Uri Alps, flows through the canton under the name Rotten Wallis and Lake Geneva, crosses the French border, turns south from Lyon and flows south of Arles-sur-Rhône into the Mediterranean Sea.
 The Greeks founded in the 6th century BC.
-The city of Marseille (Massilia), located at the mouth of the Rhône, brought the grapevine in the valley.
+The city of Marseille (Massilia), situated at the mouth of the Rhône, brought the grapevine in the valley.
 Also the Celts (Gauls) already operated viticulture in today's two appellations Côte Rôtie and Hermitage (Crozes-Hermitage).
 Allegedly, they taught the Romans the art of finishing of the vines.

-The Roman scholar Pliny the Elder (23-79) reports of a grape variety Allobrogica, which was supposedly cultivated here by the Celtic tribe of Allobroger.
+The Roman scholar Pliny the Elder (23-79) reports of a grape variety Allobrogica, which was supposedly cultivated here by the Celts tribe of the Allobroger.
 At the beginning of the second century, the area became part of the Roman province of Gallia Narbonensis.
 Roman viticulture testify to many finds of amphorae, Statues of the wine god Bacchus and mosaics with wine motifs.
 Many exhibits are exhibited in the "Musée de la Civilization Gallo-Romaine" in Lyon.
 At the beginning of the 14th century, the Papsthof was moved to Avignon, and from 1309 to 1377 seven recognized popes ruled here.
-This gave a strong impetus to viticulture, since most of the wine on the papal table came from the Rhône Valley.
+This gave a strong impetus to viticulture, because most of the wine on the papal table came from the Rhone valley.
 The name Châteauneuf-du-Pape derived from the castle Pope John XXII.
 (1245-1334), which he had built as a summer residence north of Avignon.

 The elongated wine-growing region is divided into "Rhône Septentrional" (septentrional = north) and "Rhône Méridional" (méridional = south).
 The two sections are very different in terms of climate, soil and grape varieties.
-Common to both, however, is the Mistral, a cold and dry north wind, defended by many vineyards with cypresses and poplars.
-The wines from the left (eastern) shore are generally considered heavier and more alcoholic.
+Common to both, however, is the mistral, a cold and dry north wind, defended by many vineyards with cypress and poplar trees.
+The wines from the left (eastern) shore are generally considered heavier and more alcohol-rich.
 In total, more than 90% red wines from almost 6,000 farms are produced in the region, with the remainder being rosé and only a negligible amount of white wines.

 The northern section begins at the town of Vienne, near the three appellations Château-Grillet.
 Condrieu and Côte Rôtie lie.
 It extends straight south to the town of Valence with its appellations Cornas and Saint-Péray, The climate is continental, the floors are mostly made of slate and granite.
 The vineyards are often extremely steep terraced Hanging up to 65 ° (214%) Tilt, Subareas count them among the steepest vineyards Europe.
 The extremely tedious management made the Romans accomplish their slaves.
 Dominated here Syrah, which is approved as the only red wine vine.
 The most important white wines are Marsanne.
 Roussanne and Viognier, For the most part, dark and tanninreiche Red wines also produced in larger quantities sorted.
 These are often classic, that is less developed in new oak.
-In the northern section, less than 10% of the volume of wine is produced.
+The northern section produces less than 10% of the volume of wine.

 Further to the south gapes then in the river a gap of about 50 kilometers without viticulture or vineyards.
-However, further to the east is an area sometimes called the middle section on the Rhône tributary Drôme, Here are the four appellations named after municipalities Chatillon-en-Diois.
+However, further to the east, there is an area sometimes called the middle section on the Rhone Creek Drôme, Here are the four appellations named after municipalities Chatillon-en-Diois.
 Clairette de Die.
 Coteaux de Die and Crémant de Die with an already very old sparkling wine production.

 The southern section begins at Montélimar and extends south to Avignon in the Vaucluse department.
-The climate is Mediterranean in comparison to the northern part, the soils consist mainly of clay limestone ground.
-Here are many Winzergenossenschaften that produce around two-thirds of the quantity.
+The climate is Mediterranean in comparison to the northern part, the soils consist mainly of clay limestone.
+Here are many Winzergenossenschaften that produce about two-thirds of the quantity.
 Again, mainly red wines are produced, the most important variety is Grenache Noir ( Garnacha Tinta ).
-But there are about 20 different grape varieties allowed, from which many cuvées arise with a wide variety of wine styles.
+But there are about 20 different grape varieties allowed, of which many cuvées arise with different wine styles.
 Other red wines are Carignan Noir.
 Cinsault.
 Mourvèdre and increasingly as in the northern section too Syrah, The typical blend here is called Rhône Recipe designated.

 The southern section is from the regional appellation Côtes du Rhône (which also includes smaller areas in the northern section) as well as the class exclusively located here Côtes du Rhône-Villages dominated.
 A special feature is the exclusive area for rosé wines approved area Tavel, In the fields of Beaumes-de-Venise and Rasteau be sweet Vin doux naturel produced.
-Somewhat remote appellations are Cotes du Vivarais.
+Somewhat remote appellations are Côtes du Vivarais.
 Grignan-les-Adhémar.
-Luberon and Ventoux, All the way to the south is the appellation Costières de Nîmes geographically to Languedoc, but legally owned by the Rhône.
+Luberon and Ventoux, The appellation is to the south Costières de Nîmes geographically to Languedoc, but legally owned by the Rhône.
 This group is also referred to as the "Nouvelle École de la Vallée du Rhône" (New School of the Rhone Valley).
 A total of 16 areas have the regional status "Cru", which means the rank of a Rhone top Appellation.
-In a broader sense, they are part of the appellation Côtes du Rhône, so it will be on the label additionally "Cru des Côtes du Rhône".
+In a broader sense, they are part of the appellation Côtes du Rhône, that is why am label additionally "Cru des Côtes du Rhône".
 The Rhône appellations are: